Grants Manager for Syria response

-PIN has been working in Northern Syria since 2012, providing emergency relief and early recovery support to conflict-affected communities.
-Programmes for conflict-affected communities in Syria focus mainly on Emergency Food Assistance, WASH, and Education, in addition to Early Recovery and Livelihoods activities.
-PIN’s contribution to the Syria humanitarian response is amongst the largest, with an annual turnover of over $30 million, engaging over 350 full- time staff members across Northern Syria and cross-border response hubs in neighbouring countries.
+People in Need (PIN) has been working in Northern Syria since 2012, providing emergency relief and early recovery support to conflict-affected communities.
+Programmes for conflict-affected communities in Syria focus mainly on Emergency Food Assistance (in-kind, voucher and cash based), WASH, Shelter, and Education, in addition to Early Recovery and Livelihoods activities.
+PIN’s contribution to the Syria humanitarian response is amongst the largest, with an annual turnover of over $30 million, engaging over 350 fulltime staff members across Northern Syria and cross-border response hubs in neighbouring countries.

 About the role:

-With guidance and supervision from the Head of Programmes, the Grants Manager will be responsible for the overall coordination of all proposal development and reporting across PIN’s Syria response.
-S/he will lead the grants unit (comprised 1 grants officer) in developing quality reporting and proposal products, and ensuring information sharing and archiving to facilitate capturing of lessons learned.
+With guidance and supervision from the Programme Quality Director (PQD), the Grants Manager will be responsible for the overall coordination of all proposal development and reporting across PIN’s Syria response.
+S/he will lead the grants unit (comprised of 1 Grants Officer) in developing quality reporting and proposal products, and ensuring information sharing and archiving to facilitate capturing of lessons learned.

 Duties and Responsibilities: